 Stream.
 Copy ToAsync(Stream, Int32, CancellationToken) Method

-Asynchronously reads the bytes from the current file stream and writes them to another stream, using a specified buffer size and cancellation token.
+Asynchronously reads the bytes from the current GZip stream and writes them to another stream, using a specified buffer size.

 public: override System::Threading::Tasks::Task ^ CopyToAsync(System::IO::Stream ^ destination, int bufferSize, System::Threading::CancellationToken cancellationToken);

 public override System.Threading.Tasks.Task CopyToAsync (System.IO.Stream destination, int bufferSize, System.Threading.CancellationToken cancellationToken);

 override this.CopyToAsync : System.IO.Stream * int * System.Threading.CancellationToken -> System.Threading.Tasks.Task